 The film had a troubled history.
-Director John Huston fought with the film’s producers on the direction on the film, which he wanted to make a statement against racism.
-Audrey Hepburn suffered a back injury while riding a horse and had a miscarriage.
-When it came out, it was met with savage reviews and Huston, Hepburn, and Lancaster all have since renounced the film.
+Huston fought with the film’s producers on the direction of the film.
+He wanted to make a statement against racism, but they wanted a more commercial Western.
+Audrey Hepburn suffered a back injury while riding a horse and had a tragic miscarriage shortly thereafter.
+When it came out, it was met with negative reviews leading Huston, Hepburn, and Lancaster to renounce the film.

 FAVORITE QUOTE: Shoo now!
 Shoo!
 Ain’t you got no better manners than to eat at the top of a house?

 PARENTAL CONCERNS: Frank discussions of race and violence